zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 ### AuxVariables and AuxKernels

-AuxVariables are variables that can be derived from the solution variables (i.e. scalar flux).
-An AuxKernel is a procedure that uses the solution variable to compute the AuxVariable (i.e. reaction rate).
+AuxVariables are variables that can be derived from the solution variables (i.e., scalar flux).
+An AuxKernel is a procedure that uses the solution variable to compute the AuxVariable (i.e., reaction rate).

 There are two AuxVariables that are defined in this model: the absorption reaction rate and the neutron production